-- (1) The main objects of these By-laws are to- - (a) ensure that waste is avoided, or where it cannot altogether be avoided, minimized, re-used, recycled, recovered and disposed of in an environmentally sound manner; - (b) promote sustainable development and environmental justice through fair and reasonable measures for the management of waste within the Council's jurisdiction; - (c) regulate the collection, transportation, storage, disposal, treatment and recycling of waste within the Council's jurisdiction; - (d) regulate and ensure effective delivery of the municipal service and regulate the provision of commercial services through accreditation of service providers; and - (e) ensure that all municipal residents and businesses in the Council's jurisdiction participate in the promotion of responsible citizenship by ensuring sound waste management practices within residential and industrial environments. - (2) In pursuing the main objects of these By-laws, the Council may in appropriate circumstances require any generator or holder of waste to take reasonable measures to ensure that the objects in subsection (1) are given effect to. - (3) The measures referred to in subsection (2) which the Council may require a generator or holder of waste to take include: - (a) providing information to the Council for the purpose of facilitating effective waste management within its jurisdiction; - (b) presenting proof to the Council that any activity which is required to be licensed or authorized in terms of any national or provincial law or these By-laws is so authorised; and - (c) investigating, assessing and evaluating the impact that any activity, process or situation within the Council's jurisdiction has on the environment and presenting the findings to the Council.
+- (1) The main objects of these By-laws are to - ensure that waste is avoided, or where it cannot altogether be avoided, minimized, re-used, recycled, recovered and disposed of in an environmentally sound manner; - (b) promote sustainable development and environmental justice through fair and reasonable measures for the management of waste within the Council's jurisdiction; - (c) regulate the collection, transportation, storage, disposal, treatment and recycling of waste within the Council's jurisdiction; - (d) regulate and ensure effective delivery of the municipal service and regulate the provision of commercial services through accreditation of service providers; and - (e) ensure that all municipal residents and businesses in the Council's jurisdiction participate in the promotion of responsible citizenship by ensuring sound waste management practices within residential and industrial environments. - Prohibit illegal dumping and impose appropriate penalties on illegal dumping and other offences - (2) In pursuing the main objects of these By-laws, the Council may in appropriate circumstances require any generator or holder of waste to take reasonable measures to ensure that the objects in subsection (1) are given effect to. - (3) The measures referred to in subsection (2) which the Council may require a generator or holder of waste to take include: - (a) providing information to the Council for the purpose of facilitating effective waste management within its jurisdiction; - (b) presenting proof to the Council that any activity which is required to be licensed or authorized in terms of any national or provincial law or these By-laws is so authorised; and - (c) investigating, assessing and evaluating the impact that any activity, process or situation within the Council's jurisdiction has on the environment and presenting the findings to the Council. - (4) Further in pursuance of the main objects of these By-laws, the Council shall, within its financial and administrative capacity- - (a) Endeavour to ensure local community involvement in local waste planning; - (b) Minimise consumption of natural resources; - (c) Promote recycling and re-use of waste; - (d) Encourage waste separation at source to facilitate re-use and recycling;